simoncozens/simoncozens.github.io/_posts/2021-03-30-tdd-for-otl.md

 The order is important here.
 You first write a test which fails, then you make it pass.
 You build the rules *around* the behaviour you want, and *every* rule has a test.
 If you do this process for every piece of behaviour you want to see, then you end up constructing a rigorous test suite, full of all the possible situations that you care about.
 This means that you can determine, scientifically, in an automated way, whether or not your code is behaving properly.

-I don't think this has really been done for fonts before.
-We make proofs containing the sample texts we're interested in, and we look at them by eye, and see if there are any problems.
+I don't think this is common for font projects.
+Typically, we make proofs containing the sample texts we're interested in, and we look at them by eye, and see if there are any problems.
 But this is error-prone.
 Yes, in one sense, the eye is the ultimate arbiter of the font.
 But the eye gets tired, or falls into patterns.
 How do we know we covered all the rules?
 How do we know we covered all the possible combinations of input text?
 How do we know that we haven't got too familiar with what we're looking at that we haven't missed a glaring mistake?
 A more mechanical approach can find problems that the eye might miss.

 ### What does it look like?